ttscoff/popclipextensions/README.md

 This extension searches selected text for urls (http or custom handlers) and opens all urls in their default applications.

 The default OpenInChrome extension is Chrome-specific and only works with a single URL.
 This extension allows as many urls as you can select and will open whatever browser your system has assigned to the handler.
 This includes nvalt:// and txmt:// links, as well as http:// links.
 If you use something like [Choosy][choosy] it will open them through that.

+### CopyURLS

+Duplicate of OpenURLS, but copies urls to the clipboard, one link per line, instead of opening in browser.

 ### Outdent